pranavmittal07/pranavmittal07/README.md

-- 👋 Hi, I’m @pranav712mittal
+- 👋 Hi, I’m @pranavmittal07
 - 👀 I’m interested in stocks, intraday and option trading
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects which deals with data insights
-- 📫 How to reach me ...

 <!---
 pranav712mittal/pranav712mittal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.